-What To Do When Your Cat Dies At Home: What To Do With The Body And Final Arrangements
+What To Do When Your Cat Dies At Home: What To Do With The Body, Final Arrangements, and Memorial Options

 First of all, I’m so sorry that you’re going through this right now.